-Anyway I digress, back to Hungarian Chicken Paprikash.
+Anyway I digress, back to my Hungarian Chicken Paprikash recipe.

 I have never been to a single Hungarian restaurant that does not have this dish on the menu all year round.
 I have consumed it in more than once or twice, so I have a lot to compare it too.
 My initial attempts were made with chicken thighs but it was not quite right.

-The paprika rich velvety sauce is quite subtle and is the perfect complement to chicken breast.
+A paprikash is all about the paprika rich velvety sauce.
+It is quite subtle and is the perfect complement to chicken breast.
 A cut of meat I usually view with disdain for the lack of flavour, however here in Hungarian Chicken Paprikash it works perfectly the moist a tender breast is the perfect vehicle for the velvety sauce.

 This dish is a little unusual for a Hungarian dish in my experience.